Summer Stipends

 Get More Information

-On August 16th, 2023, NEH staff hosted a webinar for applicants offering an overview of the program, describing the review process and application components, and offering tips for writing a strong proposal.
-To watch the recorded webinar, click here.
+On August 21, 2024, NEH staff will host a webinar for applicants offering an overview of the program, describing the review process and application components, and offering tips for writing a strong proposal.
+A live Q&A will be included.
+To join the webinar, click here.
+Closed captioning will be available.

 Follow the instructions outlined in the Notice of Funding Opportunity and Grants.gov.